 The IBCF acting as exit point applies the procedures described in clause 5.10.2 of 3GPP TS 24.229 [5] before forwarding the SIP signalling to the IBCF acting as entry point.
 The IBCF acting as entry point applies the procedures described in clause 5.10.3 of 3GPP TS 24.229 [5].

-Additionally, in case there is no trust relationship between the two IM CN subsystems connected by II-NNI, the IBCF acting as exit point applies the procedures described in clause 4.4 of 3GPP TS 24.229 [5], before forwarding the SIP signalling.
+Additionally, in case there is no trust relationship between the two IM CN subsystems connected by NNI, the IBCF acting as exit point applies the procedures described in clause 4.4 of 3GPP TS 24.229 [5], before forwarding the SIP signalling.

 These procedures may be utilized on a per header field basis to realize overall trust as well as per service level screening of header fields.
 Trust relationships and trust domains may be defined by inter-operator agreements for individual services and/or individual SIP header fields.

-The management of the SIP header fields (if present) over II-NNI in case of a presence or not of a trust relationship between the two interconnected IM CN subsystems is wrapped up in the following table.
+The management of the SIP header fields (if present) over NNI in case of a presence or not of a trust relationship between the two interconnected IM CN subsystems is wrapped up in the following table.

-Table 6.2: Management of SIP header fields over II-NNI in presence or not of a trust relationship
+Table 6.2: Management of SIP header fields over NNI in presence or not of a trust relationship